Flatmates and the bounded cohomology of algebraic groups: The flatmate complex of Euclidean buildings

 \begin{proof} We define $k$ to be the number of chambers of the spherical Coxeter complex associated to the building.
 Specifically, we realise it as the number of chambers at infinity of any apartment.

 Fix some chamber $c$ of the Euclidean building.
-Given any apartment $F$ and any chamber $\xi$ of the apartment at infinity $\partial F$, choose some apartment $E_\xi$ containing $c$ with $\xi\in \partial E_\xi$; for the existence of such $E_\xi$, see e.g.\ Prop.~7.6 in~\cite{Weiss_affine}.
+Given any apartment $F$ and any chamber $\xi$ of the apartment at infinity $\partial F$, choose some apartment $E_\xi$ containing $c$ with $\xi\in \partial E_\xi$; for the existence of such $E_\xi$, see Prop.~7.6 in~\cite{Weiss_affine}.
 We claim that the union of those $k$ apartments $E_\xi$ contains $F$.

 Indeed, select a special vertex $y$ of $c$ and consider the sector $S_\xi$ based at $y$ and representing $\xi$.
 The combinatorial convexity of apartments implies that $S_\xi$ is contained in $E_\xi$.
-However, it is known that the union of the sectors $S_\xi$ contains $F$ as $\xi$ ranges over the chambers of $\partial F$; this holds in the greater generality of possibly non-discrete Euclidean buildings, see e.g.\ the proof of~\cite[Lem.~6.3]{Hitzelberger2011} or of~\cite[Prop.~7.3]{Bennett-Schwer}.
+However, it is known that the union of the sectors $S_\xi$ contains $F$ as $\xi$ ranges over the chambers of $\partial F$; this holds in the greater generality of possibly non-discrete Euclidean buildings, see, e.g., the proof of~\cite[Lem.~6.3]{Hitzelberger2011} or of~\cite[Prop.~7.3]{Bennett-Schwer}.
 This justifies the claim.

 Returning to the statement of the proposition, we define the family $E_j$ as the collection of all $E_\xi$ chosen as above for each $F=F_1, \ldots, F_n$.
 By the claim, the union in the statement of the proposition reduces to the union of all $E_j$.
 That union is \textbf{combinatorially starlike} with respect to $c$, which by definition means the following: any minimal gallery from $c$ to any chamber in the union remains in this union.
 Indeed, this holds by combinatorial convexity of the apartments since every $E_j$ contains $c$.
-In only remains to note that, in a Euclidean building, combinatorially starlike chamber subcomplexes are contractible by exactly the same shellability argument as used for the Solomon--Tits theorem~\cite[Thm.~4.127]{Abramenko-Brown} to obtain the contractibility of the Euclidean building itself, compare~\cite[Ex.~4.130]{Abramenko-Brown}. \end{proof}
+It only remains to note that, in a Euclidean building, combinatorially starlike chamber subcomplexes are contractible.
+This is Exercise~4.130 in~\cite{Abramenko-Brown} and it holds by exactly the same shellability argument as used for the Solomon--Tits theorem to obtain the contractibility of the Euclidean building itself; see~\cite[Thm.~4.127]{Abramenko-Brown} or~\cite[App.~II]{Garland}. \end{proof}